vishnukumarkvs/notes/ccna.md

 - Has switch
 - Can sit after or before router
 - Has either IDS or IPS
-- IDS : Intrision Detection System -
+- IDS : Intrision Detection System - Dog detectes and barks
+- IPS : Itusion Pritection System -